raspibolt/raspibolt/guide/bitcoin/desktop-wallet.md

 ### Configuration

-* Move Sparrow
+* Create a new directory for Sparrow and move data files there

   ```
   $ sudo mkdir -p /usr/local/bin/sparrow
   $ sudo mv /tmp/Sparrow/* /usr/local/bin/sparrow
   ```

-* Create a symlink in a home directory
+* Create a symlink in the home directory for a shortcut to open wallet

   ```
   $ sudo ln -s /usr/local/bin/Sparrow/bin/Sparrow /home/admin/Sparrow